 And if you find yourself with low frame rates, you can always play the game on Minimum settings.
 During our tests, we saw an improvement of 34% more FPS.
 That said, the graphics quality really suffers, as can be seen below:

-Takeaway: Recent Macs with integrated graphics will do fine running this game.
+Bottom line: Recent MacBook Pros with integrated graphics will do fine running this game.

 But what if you have an older Mac?

 Often gamers with older Macs are left behind, but ESO is a surprisingly forgiving game.

 The game runs at Playable 32 FPS on our 2012 13-inch MBP and 38.5 FPS on our Mac Mini.